Public Intoxication Definition

 - There is evidence or behavior that you seem intoxicated

-For example, if you are intoxicated, stumbling, and yelling at a public park, you could potentially face a public intoxication charge.
+For example, if you are drunk, stumbling, and yelling at a public park, you could potentially face a public intoxication charge.

 If you are not drunk but are still yelling loudly and stumbling, you could still face arrest.
 However, if you are intoxicated but calm and not disruptive, or if you are at home, this would likely not be considered public intoxication.

-In some situations, you can be under the influence of alcohol and appear calm, but other actions will land you public intoxication charges, such as destroying property.
+In some situations, you can be under the influence of alcohol and appear calm.
+But other actions, such as destroying property, can signal public intoxication charges.

 Legal Definition of Public Places

 To be charged with public intoxication, you must be an intoxicated person in a “public place.”
-What counts as a public place is generally up to the courts, as there is no standard definition.
+What counts as a public place is generally up to the courts, as no standard definition exists.

-For example, some jurisdictions consider bars and restaurants to be public while others might consider them private property.
+For example, some jurisdictions consider bars public while others consider them private.
 Common areas of apartment complexes and streets in residential areas may also be public in some states.

-Private property such as a business building or home leaves it up to the owner’s discretion if the intoxication is acceptable.
+Private property, such as a business building or home, leaves it up to the owner’s discretion if the intoxication is acceptable.
 If someone walks into your yard and starts destroying your property, you can call the police.
-They will likely be charged with trespassing and public drunkenness, or at the very least a charge of disorderly conduct.
+They will likely be charged with trespassing, public drunkenness, or, at the very least, a disorderly conduct charge.

 Acting Intoxicated

-Second, your behavior or demeanor must show clearly that you seem to be intoxicated.
+Second, your behavior or demeanor must clearly show that you seem intoxicated.

 Under some state laws, you can be convicted even if you are not drunk.
 The simple appearance of being intoxicated or high on drugs may be enough for a conviction.